 Other causes of encephalopathy, including:

-- Metabolic, eg hypoglycaemia, electrolyte imbalance, anoxia, renal failure.
+- Metabolic - eg, hypoglycaemia, electrolyte imbalance, anoxia, acute kidney injury.

 - Early diagnosis and aggressive identification and management of precipitating factors.